Pilon Fracture of the Ankle

 What is a pilon fracture of the ankle?

 The term “pilon” comes from the French word for pestle.
-This is an instrument used for crushing.
+This is a tool used for crushing.
 In many pilon fractures, a high-energy impact causes the injury.
-Because of the high energy involved in this fracture, many people with pilon fractures have additional injuries.
+Because of the strong impact that causes this fracture, many people with pilon fractures have additional injuries.

-Healthcare professionals classify pilon fractures according to their severity.
+Healthcare providers classify pilon fractures according to their severity.

 Pilon fractures are relatively rare, especially in children and elderly people.
 Pilon fractures have become more common in recent years because air bags have increased the number of people that survive high-speed car crashes.